'Gilmore Girls' Season 4, Episode 16: The Reigning Lorelai

 Jason and his patchy facial hair "can't do funerals."

 After Emily bows out of funeral prep, Lorelai takes on the remaining responsibilities without complaint.
-She might consistently bitch about her parents and treat them like shit 70% of the time, but Lorelai is always around when they need her most.
+She might constantly bitch about her parents and treat them like shit 70% of the time, but Lorelai is always around when they need her most.
 She's probably a better daughter than I am, tbh.
 Even Rory makes herself useful by re-writing the obituary that nearly gave Richard a coronary.

 With only one emotional breakdown in the lingerie department, Lorelai pulls off the entire event without a hitch.
 Even though Gran was a real bitch, it's nice to see everyone (including Lorelais 2 and 3) reminisce about her at the end of the episode.
 I hope all of my cats come together and do the same thing for me when I'm dead.